 First-Year and Transfer Students

-The student fee is billed as a one-time fee on the student account as part of fall semester fees.
+This fee is billed as a one-time fee on your student account for Fall 2018.

 $85 per person

 Paid when registering for FOCUS, this fee applies to any guests who accompany students to FOCUS.
 The last day for a parent/guest fee refund is June 4.

 - Materials and Resources

 - Training and Program Support